-- We encouraged our staff to bring any COVID-19 related concerns to their manager and HR so that we can quickly address these concerns.
+- We encouraged our staff to bring any COVID-19 related concerns to their manager and Human Resources so that we can quickly address these concerns.

 - We are on top of this situation to ensure our staff and our residents are our top priorities.
 We are positioned to assess the ongoing environment and rapidly respond and modify our procedures as events continue to unfold.

 - We will continue to monitor the situation and will keep the public and employees informed about any changes.

 - We encouraged all staff that do not feel well to stay home and report their situation to their medical provider.

 - We asked our staff to work with customers to mutually determine which in-person meetings are essential and to consider using teleconferencing when possible.
 We realize this may not be ideal, however, we know that many members of the public are already dealing with similar situations and this decision is a precautionary measure that we believe is in the best interest of everyone.

 - We instituted a 14-day self-quarantine period where recommended by the CDC for Town employees during which the employee will work from home.